Plumber

 Professional and industry bodies

-You can join the Chartered Institute of Plumbing and Heating Engineering for professional development and industry news.
+You can join the Chartered Institute of Plumbing and Heating Engineering for professional development training and industry news.

 Further information